TimSC/rsa-license-key/README.md

 The tool autodetects whether the working directory contains an Ed25519 or RSA master key chain.
 It expects exactly one key type to be present.

+After generating the key pair, the tool prints the secondary key's unique
+identifier:

+    Key ID: 3A9F2C...

+The key ID is the SHA-256 fingerprint of the raw public key bytes, encoded as uppercase hex.
+Record it alongside your key-issuance records so that the key can be revoked later if needed.

 ### genlicense

 Generates a plain-text `license.txt` file and signs it with the detected